Weekly Careers Newsletter

-The Careers Service runs an extensive events programme throughout the academic year, with the majority of the events taking place in the autumn and spring terms - in line with graduate recruitment schedules.
-We are always adding new events, but for an overview of what we do, please see the list further down this page.
+The Careers Service runs a comprehensive range of events throughout the academic year, with the majority taking place in the autumn and spring terms, in-line with graduate recruitment schedules.
+We are always adding new events, but for an overview of what we do, please see the different events listed under ‘Develop your professional skills;’ and ‘Employer events’ in the section below.

 Develop your professional skills